Free Updates

 Some investors read about Lending Club and dive right in.
 But the intelligent investor does some research.
 This article will provide all the information a new investor needs to get started.

-To help you get familiar with the Lending Club platform I have recorded a short 10-minute video.
+To help you get familiar with the Lending Club platform I have recorded a short video.
 This video provides an introduction to the Lending Club interface and shows you how to invest in these p2p loans.

 Before you begin, though, you need to consider if you are eligible to invest.
 To invest at Lending Club you need to meet a number of requirements: